Grave of high-ranking Nazi Reinhard Heydrich opened in Berlin | DW | 15.12.2019

 Heydrich was also one of architects of the genocide the Nazis committed against Jewish people.

-He had been tasked with finding "the Final Solution to the Jewish Question" by Hermann Göring, another top aide of Nazi leader Adolf Hitler.
+He had been tasked with finding "a final solution to the Jewish question" by Hermann Göring, another top aide of Nazi leader Adolf Hitler.

 No gravestones for senior Nazis